Composer & Maestro of the HOM3OSTASIS Protocol

 Graduate Teaching Assistant June 2013 – May 2014

-Department of Epidemiology and Biostatistics, College of Public Health, University of South Florida, 3111 E. Fletcher Avenue, Tampa, FL 33613
+Department of Epidemiology and Biostatistics, College of Public Health, University of South Florida, Tampa, FL

-• In concordance with Director of Biostatistics Department, executed instruction, facilitation, and grading of PHC 4069: Biostatistics in Society, advanced-level course required for prospective graduates/professionals
+• In concordance with the Director of Biostatistics Department, executed instruction, facilitation, and grading of PHC 4069: Biostatistics in Society, advanced-level course for graduates/professionals

 OPS Student Researcher August 2012 – May 2013

-Department of Health Policy and Management, College of Public Health, University of South Florida, 3111 E. Fletcher Avenue, Tampa, FL 33613
+Department of Health Policy and Management, College of Public Health, University of South Florida, Tampa, FL

 • Analysis of hospital cost-effectiveness data in efforts to identify predictors of hospital profitability